rclone/rclone/docs/content/docs.md

 Disable low level retries with `--low-level-retries 1`.

+### --max-backlog=N ###

+This is the maximum allowable backlog of files in a sync/copy/move queued for being checked or transferred.

+This can be set arbitrarily large.
+It will only use memory when the queue is in use.
+Note that it will use in the order of N kB of memory when the backlog is in use.

+Setting this large allows rclone to calculate how many files are pending more accurately and give a more accurate estimated finish time.

+Setting this small will make rclone more synchronous to the listings of the remote which may be desirable.

 ### --max-delete=N ###

 This tells rclone not to delete more than N files.
 If that limit is